-Description - PT-100 Owner's Manual Part Number and Revision - 64-0067 Rev A Date Published - June 2015
+Description - PT-100 Owner's Manual Part Number and Revision - 64-0067 Rev D Date Published - August 2021

+This is a comprehensive manual and much of it is fairly technical.
+Terms may be used throughout the manual that are unfamiliar to you.
+Refer to the glossary in Appendix C for clarification.
 This manual is printed without color for cost savings.
-However, this entire manual is available for download-with many of the figures available in color-under the Document Library tab at www.Magnum-Dimensions.com.
+However, this entire manual is available for download-with many of the figures available in color-online at our website at www.Magnum-Dimensions.com.